KFletch117/IT_359_Project/MINI-LAB.md

 ### 3. SMB Share Discovery
 *Scenario: An attacker wants to identify shared folders on an internal machine that is running an SMB server.
-Direct access to the internal network is blocked by a firewall so the attacker uses reverse port forwarding to expose the internal SMB port to their own external machine and then retrieves one of the files.*
+Direct access to the internal network is blocked by a firewall so the attacker uses remote port forwarding to expose the internal SMB port to their own external machine and then retrieves one of the files.*

 The Server Message Block (SMB) protocol is a client-server communication protocol used primarily for sharing access to files, printers, and other network resources, originally designed for Windows systems but is now supported on Linux using `Samba`.
 SMB currently relies on ports `445` and `139`.
 Attackers may use this to their advantage in hacking and post-exploitation to access shared files, check for misconfigured permissions, exfiltrate data, or find and harvest credentials or other data.